hugowschneider/long-predict/README.md

 ...
 ```

-If the configuration file is ommited, all possible di-, tri- and tetra-nucleotide pattern frquencies, and the first and longest ORF absolute and relative lenght are calculated.
+If the configuration file is ommited, all possible di-, tri- , tetra-nucleotide pattern frquencies, first ORF length, first ORF relative length, longest ORF length and longest ORF relative length are calculated.